KelvinMsft/kHypervisor/README.md

 # kHypervisor
 # Introduction
-kHypervisor is an Open Source light-weighted Nested-Virtual Machine Monitor in Windows x64 platform.
-Supported multi-core , and which is extending from Hyper-platform :-)
+kHypervisor is an Open Source light-weighted Hypervisor that's capable for nested virtualization in Windows x64 platform, as an extended work of HyperPlatform

 # Advantages
-kHypervisor provide an light-weighted virtulized environment for debugging protected mode Guest
+kHypervisor provide an light-weighted virtulized environment for nesting Guest Hypervisor
 - VM Entry Emulation , with VMCS state check which is a good solution for debugging VMEntry fail, and locate the actual failure location.
 - VM Exit  Emulation
 - Nested VM Exit Event